 Loading...

-Diamond Clarity Education
+Diamond Clarity Guide

 The clarity of a diamond is essentially a measure of its purity.
 Because the value of a commodity is determined by its quality and not purely by its size, clarity is a much sought-after and precious measure when it comes to finding the stone that will be with you for a lifetime.